itmeson/nullresult/nullresult/_posts/2012-10-14-disappointed.markdown

 layout: iem-post
 ---

-I've been excited about the book *Thinking Physics*, by Lewis Carroll Epstein for quite some time.
+Everyone loves the book *Thinking Physics*, by Lewis Carroll Epstein.
 Everyone recommends it.
-Everyone loves it.

 So I finally ordered it a couple weeks ago, thinking that it would be a great source for questions for my students -- since it's so hard to write good